Responsibilities of Academic Staff

 - All faculty must familiarize themselves with the Faculty Evaluation Policy.

-- All tenure track faculty must familiarize themselves with the Tenure and Promotion Policy.
+- All tenure-track faculty must familiarize themselves with the Tenure in Academics Policy.

 - Student Evaluation of Instruction (SEI) scores are included in the APR.
 All full-time and part-time faculty participate in the SEI process during the regular academic year.